|

 received my Ph.D. in

-2012 from the Department of
+2012 from the Department

-Sociology at Rutgers University, with a graduate certificate in Women's and Gender Studies,
+Sociology at Rutgers University, with a graduate

-and my BA in philosophy and sociology from Seattle University.
+and my BA in philosophy and sociology from Seattle

-I teach sociology of education, culture, self
+I teach introduction to sociology, statistics, sociology of

-& society, school-to-prison pipeline (visit our blog!),
+& society, school-to-prison pipeline,sociological

-sociological theory, qualitative & quantitative methods, and
+theory, qualitative & quantitative methods) whenever my

 |